 The Brushy Basin shale member contrasts strongly in overall appearance with the underlying Salt Wash sandstone member.
 Although the lithologic differences are marked, the contact between the two members is gradational.
-The mapped contact, taken as the base of the lowermost layer of conglomerate lenses, is arbitrary in many respects, and probably does not mark an identical stratigraphic horizon in all localities.
+The mapped contact, taken as the base of the lowermost layer of conglomerate lenses, is arbitrary in many respects and probably does not mark an identical stratigraphic horizon in all localities.

 The Brushy Basin shale member consists predominantly of varicolored bentonitic shale and mudstone, with intercalated beds and lenses of conglomerate and sandstone, and a few thin layers of limestone.
-Because of its high proportion of soft, easily eroded bentonitic shale and mudstone, the Brushy Basin member forms smooth slopes covered with blocks and boulders weathered from the more resistant layers of the member and form the overlying formations.
-The shales and mudstones are thin-bedded and range in color from pure white to pastel tints of red, blue, and green.
-Exposed surfaces of the rock are covered with a loose, fluffy layer of material several inches thick, caused by the swelling of the bentonitic material during periods of wet weather.
+Because of its high proportion of soft, easily eroded bentonitic shale and mudstone, the Brushy Basin member forms smooth slopes covered with blocks and boulders weathered from the more resistant layers of the member and from the overlying formations.
+The shale and mudstone are thinbedded and range in color from pure white to pastel tints of red, blue, and green.
+Exposed surfaces of the rock are covered with a loose, fluffy layer several inches thick, caused by the swelling of the bentonitic material during periods of wet weather.
 Scattered through the shale and mudstone are thin beds of fine-grained hard silicified rock that breaks with a conchoidal fracture.
 The silica impregnating these beds may have been released during the devitrification of volcanic debris in adjacent beds.
-Beds of chert pebble-conglomerate a few inches to 25 feet thick occur at intervals throughout the member.
+Beds of chert-pebble conglomerate a few inches to 25 feet thick occur at intervals throughout the member.
 These conglomerate beds are commonly dark rusty red and form conspicuous resistant ledges.
-Silicified saurian bones and wood are much more abundant in the Brushy Basin shale member than in the Salt Wash sandstone member, especially in some of the conglomerate beds.
+Silicified saurian bones and wood are more abundant in the Brushy Basin shale member than in the Salt Wash sandstone member, especially in some conglomerate beds.

 The Brushy Basin shale member, like the Salt Wash sandstone member, undoubtedly was deposited under fluviatile conditions.
-The conglomerate and sandstone lenses mark stream channels that crossed flood plains on which were deposited the fine-grained sediments now represented by the mudstone and shale.
+The conglomerate and sandstone lenses mark stream channels that crossed floodplains on which were deposited the fine-grained sediments represented by the mudstone and shale.

-The Brushy Basin shale member ranges from 290 to 410 feet in thickness; erratically distributed local variations in thickness of 20 to 30 feet are prevalent throughout the quadrangle.
+The Brushy Basin shale member ranges from 330 to 425 feet in thickness in the Horse Range Mesa quadrangle; local variations in thickness of 20 to 30 feet are common throughout the quadrangle.